papadok24/Power-Pages-Jumpstart/docs/day-2/lists-and-views.md

 **Prerequisites**:
 - Complete [Data Model Design](../day-1/data-model.md) - Tables and relationships created
-- Complete [Identity and Contacts](identity-and-contacts.md) - Table permissions configured
 - Understand Dataverse views concept

+**Note**: Table permissions will be configured as part of this guide.
+Basic table permission concepts are covered in the Data Model Design document.

 ---